|

 Frequently Asked Questions

-Applicants should supply a legal registration certificate to demonstrate that they have permission from the Host Government to work in their proposed country/countries.
-If you are unable to provide this, but are applying for a Community Grant below £100,000, you will need to provide a letter of support from Host Governments/ FCDO Post to prove you are a non-profit organisation operating in the country.
-This document will need to be uploaded onto Flexi-Grant with your application.
+Only if you are applying for a Community Grant below £100,000 in which case you will need to provide a letter of support from Host Governments/ British Embassy or High Commission to prove you are a non-profit organisation operating in the country.
+This will need to be uploaded onto Flexi-Grant.

 Frequently Asked Questions